irisiiii/XRoboToolkit-Teleop-Sample-Python/README.md

     2. Then, install this package using `pip install -e .` in your activated Conda environment or system Python. -->

 ## Usage
+Use the following instructions to run example scripts.
+For a more detailed description, please refer to [`teleop_details.md`](teleop_details.md).

 ### Running the MuJoCo Simulation Demo